lavagetto/configdb/docs/tutorial.rst

 ==============

-This short tutorial will walk through some example use cases of `admdb`, covering full deployment of a test system.
+This short tutorial will walk through some example use cases of `configdb`, covering full deployment of a test system.

 A Basic Schema